DS-VTON: An Enhanced Dual-Scale Coarse-to-Fine Framework for Virtual Try-On: Abstract

 \section{Abstract}

 Despite recent progress, most existing virtual try-on methods still struggle to simultaneously address two core challenges: accurately aligning the garment image with the target human body, and preserving fine-grained garment textures and patterns.
-In this paper, we propose DS-VTON, a dual-scale virtual try-on framework that explicitly disentangles these objectives for more effective modeling.
+These two requirements map directly onto a coarse-to-fine generation paradigm, where the coarse stage handles structural alignment and the fine stage recovers rich garment details.
+Motivated by this observation, we propose DS-VTON, an enhanced dual-scale coarse-to-fine framework that tackles the try-on problem more effectively.
 DS-VTON consists of two stages: the first stage generates a low-resolution try-on result to capture the semantic correspondence between garment and body, where reduced detail facilitates robust structural alignment.
-The second stage introduces a residual-guided diffusion process that reconstructs high-resolution outputs by refining the residual between the two scales, focusing on texture fidelity.
-In addition, our method adopts a fully mask-free generation paradigm, eliminating reliance on human parsing maps or segmentation masks.
-By leveraging the semantic priors embedded in pretrained diffusion models, this design more effectively preserves the person’s appearance and geometric consistency.
-Extensive experiments demonstrate that DS-VTON achieves state-of-the-art performance in both structural alignment and texture preservation across multiple standard virtual try-on benchmarks.
+In the second stage, a blend-refine diffusion process reconstructs high-resolution outputs by refining the residual between scales through noise–image blending, emphasizing texture fidelity and effectively correcting fine-detail errors from the low-resolution stage.
+In addition, our method adopts a fully mask-free generation strategy, eliminating reliance on human parsing maps or segmentation masks.
+Extensive experiments show that DS-VTON not only achieves state-of-the-art performance but consistently and significantly surpasses prior methods in both structural alignment and texture fidelity across multiple standard virtual try-on benchmarks.
+More visualizations are available in our \href{https://fu61.github.io/ds-vton.github.io/}{project page}.